The Real New Testament Church

 Vertical Divider

 While Abram willingly traveled to the promised land, an extended passage of time without the satisfaction of covenant promises caused him to become skeptical.
 Therefore, he attempted to facilitate the fulfillment of the covenant promises for God.
-Consequently, God encouraged Abram (“exalted father”) by changing his name to Abraham (“father of many”).
+Relative to his lack of faith and resultant discouragement, God encouraged Abram (“exalted father”) by changing his name to Abraham (“father of many”).
 (Genesis 17:5) The name change provided reassurance to Abram that God would indeed fulfill His promised covenantal stipulations.

 In time, God restated the promises of the Abrahamic Covenant to Abraham’s son Isaac and his grandson Jacob (after a night of wrestling with God, Jacob was renamed Israel, meaning “God prevails”).
 (Genesis 32:28) Thus, by divine appointment, Abraham, Isaac, and Jacob (Israel) served as the patriarchs or forefathers of the nation of covenant promise.